-In the film "Ramen Girl" (which I highly recommend) a young American woman finds herself in Tokyo looking for purpose in her life.
-After dining in a ramen restaurant; ramen is a special Japanese dish, broth, noodles, meat, vegetables put together in a very special way, she decides that she wants to make people happy by cooking ramen.
-She approaches the chef and asks to be a student.
+In the film, "Ramen Girl" a young American woman finds herself in Tokyo looking for purpose in her life.
+After dining in a ramen restaurant; ramen is a special Japanese dish, broth, noodles, meat, vegetables, put together in a very special way, she decides that she wants to make people happy by cooking ramen for them.
+She approaches the chef and asks to be his student.

 The Japanese have a concept that is difficult for Westerners to comprehend, "Acceptance".
 Trust your teacher totally and accept whatever terms and conditions are being offered.
 This is not yet the time for questions.

 In the film, the student, Abby San, is frustrated and lashes out at her instructor, the head chef.
 She storms out of the restaurant.
-Next morning she humbly returns and says, in Japanese, "I want to be your student."
+Next morning she humbly returns and says, in Japanese (big effort on her part), "I want to be your student."

-During the entire training period leading up to this point we see Abby constantly on her cell phone.
+During the entire training period leading up to his point we see Abby constantly on her phone.
 At every free moment she is trying to make up with her boyfriend or complaining to someone about something.
 That morning, when she humbly returned to the restaurant, the master chef puts out his hand.
 He wants her cell phone.
-He puts it on the floor, she covers her face not to look, and he smashes it with his wooden shoe.
+He puts it on the floor, she covers her face not to see the horror that is about to unfold, and he smashes it with his wooden shoe.